mcclaskc/cassiniServer_Rails4/README.md

 -----------------
 #### This is not very pedantic.
 I have installed Rails on several machines of my own and helped with others.
 Each installation experience has been a little different, especially depending on what OS your using.
 ### Source Control
+I would prefer to keep this repo under my account, and not transfer ownership, so I can use it my portfolio etc.  Forking will still allow LASP to develop as they wish.
+I was under the impression that the server side wasn't going to be used all that much in the Maven project anway.
+Feel free to contact me if this is an issue.
 * Git
 * Github Repository: https://github.com/mcclaskc/cassiniServer_Rails4
 * Github cloning instructions: https://help.github.com/articles/fork-a-repo